-- You are responsible for timely completing the requirements to maintain your licensure or certification. - Provide verification of your license or certification renewal to your supervisor prior to license or certification expiration. - If you or your company have had any action taken against your license, have been excluded from participation in a federal healthcare program or have been found guilty, pled guilty or no contest to a criminal violation, you must notify your supervisor or Human Resources immediately.
+- You are responsible for timely completion of all requirements necessary to maintain your licensure or certification. - Provide verification of your license or certification renewal to your supervisor prior to license or certification expiration. - If you or your company have had any action taken against your license, have been excluded from participation in a federal healthcare program or have been found guilty, pled guilty or no contest to a criminal violation, you must notify your supervisor or human resources immediately.